andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-15-what-changes-when-you-commit-to-writing-every-day.md

 * The motivation to ship a post leads to thinking about the [process](https://sivers.org/7) of writing and how to improve writing style.
 * It's uncomfortable not knowing what you're going to write tomorrow; but doing it anyway
 * A practice of recording ideas and journaling develops.
-And creating space the quiet for this to happen.
+And creating a space for it to happen.
 * Half-baked ideas need to be fleshed out which leads to deeper investigation and more focus
 * Reading for its own sake is replaced by reading in order to share something, which benefits others
 * Writing helps me to see more clearly what I'm thinking and the patterns over time